“Breaking in to voice acting”

 Where business is linear, like climbing a tree— up then down and done— finding your way artistically is like scaling a mountain of trees with few set pathways or signposts on your way to the cloud-obscured rarified peak.
 You can see the mountain top, there’s just no clear path laid out for you.
 An artist’s journey can be elusive, uncertain, even maddening.

-You can climb trees on your ascent up the mountain- they make you feel momentarily higher and may give you some sense of progress.
-But you don’t really make progress up the mountain by climbing them.
+You can scuttle up a tree on your ascent up the mountain- that may make you feel momentarily higher and may give you some sense of progress.
+But you don’t really make progress up the mountain by climbing trees.

 The artistic journey starts out just as something fun to do.
 But if you get serious about it, commitment and focus- in addition to talent- are also required.

 Stop and go, rejection and stumbling, often with no clear indication of progress, even when progress is made.
 It may feel daunting, frustrating, indecipherable.